4 Questions to Ask Your Pulmonary Doctor

 Depending on what Dr. Mesa finds during the physical exam, you may also require some tests so that Dr. Mesa can make an accurate diagnosis and prescribe the most appropriate treatment.
 Some possible tests could include blood work, a chest X-ray, computerized tomography (CT) scan, bronchoscopy, or a spirometry test.

-For more information about what to expect at a pulmonary appointment at Dr. Luis Mesa, MD, or to make an appointment with us, we welcome you to call us or make an appointment on our website.
-We serve patients from Aventura FL, Surfside FL, Golden Glades FL, Andover FL, Miramar FL, Hollywood FL, West Park FL, and Miami Gardens FL.
+For more information about what to expect at a pulmonary appointment at Dr. Luis J. Mesa, MD, or to make an appointment with us, we welcome you to call us or make an appointment on our website.
+We serve patients from Hallandale Beach FL, Aventura FL, Hollywood FL, Golden Glades FL, Miramar FL, Hialeah FL, Fort Lauderdale FL, and BEYOND.